josepico01/docker-local39/README.md

 ## Running Behat tests

-The initialisation process is ran at bootstrapping of the container.
+The initialisation process is automatically ran at bootstrapping of the container.

 To run an individual behat feature test:
 ```